THE HISTORY OF THE W.M.A.L.

 with black belt ranks in different martial arts began to give classes

-their new stations.
+at their new stations.
 What resulted, was the creation of

 new Martial Art groups at these Posts and Bases.